 The asparagus below is just starting to fern.
 I’ve stopped harvesting (for the most part) this year and will let the rest just grow.
 I know it doesn’t look like it will need support, but they will soon be over 5-feet tall and floppy.
 It is important to let asparagus ‘go to fern’ as this is the time it is gathering and storing nutrients and energy for next spring.

 My affair with wire mesh began with a Mother Earth News article from a decade ago describing how to use the wire mesh to form tomato cages.
 Commercial tomato cages are only useful in supporting determinate tomatoes, as this type tends to top out at 3-4 feet in height.
 Indeterminate tomatoes have unbridled growth and will keep on trucking, generally to a height of 6 feet.
-I’ve heard rumors of 12 foot tall tomato plants, but I must say– if I saw such a thing in the Pacific Northwest I would be quite certain the-end-of-the-world was upon us after all.
+I’ve heard rumours of 12 foot tall tomato plants, but I must say – if I saw such a thing in the Pacific Northwest I would be quite certain the-end-of-the-world was upon us after all.

 No, up here in Seattle we have to work our asses off, pray to whatever and whoever suits us, shed a few tears, swear, beg, cross our fingers, and be willing to gamble just to get our tomatoes to ripen.